 Cattle belong to Prajapati; their overlord is Rudra.
 In that he prepares (them) with these two (verses), verily by addressing him with them he secures him, so that his self is not injured.
 He prepares (them) with two; the sacrificer has two feet; (verily it serves) for support.
 Having prepared them, he offers five libations; cattle are fivefold; I verily he wins cattle.
 Now the victim is led to death, and if he should lay hold on it, the sacrificer would be likely to die. ' The breath of the sacrifice is apart from the victim', he says, for distinction [1].
 'If the victim has uttered a cry'--(with these words) he offers a libation, for calming.
 'O ye slayers, come to the sacrifices', he says; that is according to the text.
 When the omentum. is being taken, the strength goes away from Agni.
-'Thee they keep to carry the offering'--(with these words) he pours a libation over the omentum; verily he wins the strength of Agni; (it serves) also for making (the victim) ready.
-In the case of some gods the cry of 'hail!' is uttered before (an offering), in the case of others the cry of 'hail!' is uttered before (an offering), in the case of others the cry of 'hail!' is uttered before (an offering), be the save of some gods the cry of 'hail!' is uttered before (an offering), in the case of others the cry of 'hail!' is uttered before (an offering), in the case of others the cry of 'hail!' is uttered before (an offering), in the case of others the cry of 'hail!' is uttered before (set of gods).
+Thee they keep to carry the offering'--(with these words) he pours a libation over the omentum; verily he wins the strength of Agni; (it serves) also for making (the victim) ready.
+In the case of some gods the cry of 'hail!' is uttered before (an offering), in the case of others the cry of 'hail!' is uttered after.
+'Hail to the gods, to the gods hail!'--(with these words) he pours a libation on either side of the omentum; verily he delights both (sets of gods).

 a 'He who performs the sacrifice not according to the deities falls a victim to the deities, he becomes worse.
 He who (performs) in accordance with the deities does not fall a victim to the deities, he becomes better.
 He should rub the Agnidh's place with a verse addressed to Agni, the oblation-holder with one addressed to Visnu, the offering-spoons with one addressed to Agni, the Vayu cups with one addressed to Vayu, the Sadas with one addressed to Indra.
-Thus he forms the sacrifice in accordance with the deities, he does not fall a victim to the deities, he becomes better.

-b I yoke earth for thee with light, I yoke wind for thee with the atmosphere [1], I yoke speech for thee with the sun, I yoke the three spaces of the sun for thee.
+Thus he forms the sacrifice in accordance with the deities, he does not fall a victim to the deities, he becomes better. b I yoke earth for thee with light, I yoke wind for thee with the atmosphere [1], I yoke speech for thee with the sun, I yoke the three spaces of the sun for thee.

 c Agni is the deity, Gayatri the metre, thou art the vessel of the silent offering.
 Soma is the deity, Tristubh the metre, thou art the vessel of the restrained offering.
 Indra is the deity, Jagati the metre, thou art the vessel of Indra and Vayu.
 Brhaspati is the deity, Anustubh the metre, thou art the vessel of Mitra and Varuna.
 The Açvins are the deity, Pañkti the metre, thou art the vessel of the Açvins.
-Surya is the deity, Brhati the metre [2], thou art the vessel of the Açvins.
-Surya is the deity, Satobrhati the metre, thou art the vessel of the pure (Soma).
-Candramas is the deity, Usnih the metre, thou art the vessel of the mixed (Soma).
+Surya is the deity, Brhati the metre [2], thou art the vessel of the pure (Soma).
+Candramas is the deity, Satobrhati the metre, thou art the vessel of the mixed (Soma).
 The All-gods are the deity, Usnih the metre, thou art the vessel of the opening offering.
 Indra is the deity, Kakubh the metre, thou art the vessel of the hymns.
 Earth is the deity, Viraj the metre, thou art the vessel of the reserved (offering).

 The Adhvaryu is he that brings trouble on the sacrificer, and he that brings trouble himself is ruined before the trouble.
-'From the formula spoken, guard me, from every execration'--(with these words) he should pour a libration before the morning litany (of the Hotr).
+'From the formula spoken, guard me, from every execration'--(with these words) he should pour a libation before the morning litany (of the Hotr).
 So the Adhvaryu girds himself in front with a protection, to avert trouble.